-So, if you want to make it as a grower, organics is a smart path to take.
+So, if you want to make it as a grower, organic is a smart path to take.
 You'll see greater job security and be able to collect a greater share of consumers' food dollars than traditional growers do.

 An added perk of becoming an organic farmer is that you'll grow an awesome skill set.
-Then, if organic farming doesn't pan out like you thought, or you're unable to withstand the physical stress of farming, the knowledge you gain while growing organically may be able to translate into other organic agriculture career opportunities such as teaching, training, farm management, certifying and more.
+Then, if organic farming doesn't pan out as you thought, or you're unable to withstand the physical stress of farming, the knowledge you gain while growing organically may be able to translate into other organic agriculture career opportunities such as teaching, training, farm management, certifying and more.

 02Lower Initial Investment